Alexander Hardt is a business agility coach with over 20 years of experience with Scrum.

 I didn’t do any special research to find those waves.
 I just saw them and realized that, yes, that’s a big thing, and I want to be a part of that.
 Keep your eyes open for opportunities.

 What will the next wave be?
 We’ll see what happens.
 But when the next wave is coming, I want to be prepared to ride this wave better and in a more efficient way.
+AI is on the rise now, it’s probably the next game changer.

 What is your definition of “success”?